resolve109/study-aws-sa/aws-study-guide.md

   - Routes traffic to the nearest healthy application endpoint
   - Bypasses DNS caching issues that can lead to outdated routing
   - Particularly useful for applications requiring real-time communication (e.g., VoIP)
+- **Gaming Applications**:
+  - Ideal for TCP and UDP multiplayer gaming capabilities that require low latency
+  - Can be placed in front of Network Load Balancers to improve global performance
+  - Routes traffic to the nearest AWS edge location and then to application endpoints over the AWS global network
+  - Superior to CloudFront for applications requiring both TCP and UDP support
+  - Unlike Application Load Balancers, supports the UDP protocol essential for real-time gaming communication
+  - More effective than API Gateway for reducing latency in multiplayer gaming architectures

 ### Amazon CloudFront
 - **Key Features**: